riverbed/Riverbed-Community-Toolkit/106-opentelemetry-autoinstrumentation-java-app/README.md

 ### Step 4 - Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction

 The app simply fetches a page from a url, parses the contents and exits.
-To generate telemetry, the app container is defined in the [docker-compose.yaml](docker-compose.yaml) with *restart: always* to restart indifinitely.
+To generate telemetry continuously, the app container is defined in the [docker-compose.yaml](docker-compose.yaml) with *restart: always* so that the app will restart indifinitely.

 In Aternity Web console, in the Search tab, the transactions will appear with the instance name "service106-java-otlp"